First published on: October 2018

 Book with Klook to Phuket for More Savings

-Stretch your dollar with discounted prices for curated, quality activities wherever you go with Klook.
-From now until 30 April 2022, save up to S$30 off all Thailand experiences, car rental included!
+Stretch your dollar with discounted prices for curated, quality activities and care rentals wherever you go with Klook.

 No matter what kind of traveller you are, there is definitely something for you in Phuket.
 Culturally vibrant and dynamic in its lifestyle offerings, the island is one to check off your bucket list, especially for most of us who are looking to let loose and have uninhibited, adventurous fun.